Althafk7171/Shopify-Customer-and-Sales-Analysis-Dashboard/data/README.md

 # Data

-This folder contains the dataset used for the Shopify Customer & Sales Analysis Dashboard.
+This folder contains the dataset used for the Shopify Customer and Sales Analysis Dashboard.

 ## File